 Fire Safety: The One-Metre Rule and Beyond

-One of the most important regulations involves fire safety, particularly for buildings close to your property line.
-If any part of your garden building is within one metre of a boundary, it must be constructed substantially from non-combustible materials.
-The goal is simple: to prevent a fire from spreading to your neighbour’s property, or vice versa.
+If any part of your garden building is within one metre of a boundary AND it has over 15m² of interior floor space, it must be constructed substantially from non-combustible materials.
+The goal is simple: to reduce the risk of fire from spreading to your neighbour’s property, or vice versa.

 If your shed is made of metal or brick, you’ll be fine having it placed close to the boundary.
 With a wooden shed, the timber must meet Class A2-s1,d0 or better under BS EN 13501-1 to be classed as “non-combustible” or “of limited combustibility”.